This guide will take you through the In's and outs of software testing. If you plan to make a...

 LoadRunner supports various development tools, technologies and communication protocols.
-In fact, this is the only tool in market which supports such large number of protocols to conduct Performance Testing.
+In fact, this is the only tool in market which supports such a large number of protocols to conduct Performance Testing.
+Performance Test Results produced by Loadrunner are used as a benchmark against other tools

 In this tutorial, you will learn-